 But, do you know why brand reputation is important?
 Let’s look at how reputation impacts several aspects of your business.

-Businesses spend tens of millions of dollars every year on brand-endearing ad campaigns in an effort to shape customer perception.
+Businesses spend tens of millions of dollars every year building their brands in an effort to shape customer perception.
 They also funnel vast amounts of money into retention programs to build brand loyalty and improve customer satisfaction.
 However, while those investments may influence off-line sentiment, they won’t impact your digital reputation.
 And, since customers will ultimately encounter your brand’s online presence, its online reputation could overpower your preferred messaging.

 Negative reviews in your Google search engine results can cause potential customers to rethink doing business with you.
 Even worse, a handful of bad reviews can quickly snowball out of control.
 That’s because a disappointed customer is more likely to leave negative feedback on review sites if they see that others had a similar experience.